 2/ Do you or your partner read in bed?
 Bedside table lamps or wall lights, pendants dropped down over bedside tables, or small focused swan neck reading lights giving a localised beam of light onto the page are all useful ways of providing task light for reading.
 The important thing is to consider the control to ensure you do not disturb your partner if reading.
 Separate circuits for each side of the bed is often required.

 3/ Lighting can be used to help stimulate our ‘awake’ and ‘sleep’ hormones – cortisol and melatonin respectively (please see our blog on blue LED https://lightingdesignstudio.co.uk/blue-light/).
 Generally more ‘blue’ light helps to wake us up and we need less or no blue light as we unwind and get ready for bed.
 There are now products available and LED light bulbs on the market that help us achieve this, but often separate circuits are needed for lighting used in evenings and mornings.

 4/ Use indirect light where possible.
-Unless you’re lighting a specific piece of art work or wanting to light a piece of furniture recessed down lights can be a bit of a harsh way of lighting a bedroom.
-This is because when in bed there is a risk of direct glare from these lights.
-Indirect light can be done in a number of different ways – from wall sconces to an indirect LED Light hidden within the bed head or within a lineasr LED detail – we often use lighting profiles from Orac or Atelier Sedap to enable this.
+Unless you’re lighting a specific piece of art work or providing some task light, recessed downlights can be a bit of a harsh way of lighting a bedroom. downlights don’t provide a flattering light and can cause glare when lying in bed.
+Indirect light can be done in a number of different ways – from wall sconces to LED strips being hidden within joinery elements like bedheads.

-5/ And finally if you want to get a good nights rest ensure that you can shut out the excess daylight and light pollution that is far to prevalent in modern day streetscapes.
-We often suggest including blind control with our bedroom lighting schemes to enable this.
+5/ Finally if you want to get a good nights rest it’s often important to shut out any excess daylight or light pollution that is far to prevalent in modern day streetscapes.
+Including blind control when planning your bedroom lighting can be a big benefit.

 Please feel free to get in touch if you want some more Bedroom Lighting Ideas for your project.